Natalya Kovshova: World War II

 When the German-Soviet War began in 1941, Kovshova joined a Narodnoe Opolcheniye (self-defence) unit in Moscow with Polivanova at age 21.
-These self-defence groups were started when German Luftwaffe aircraft began to bomb Russian cities and towns.
+These self-defense groups were started when German Luftwaffe aircraft began to bomb Russian cities and towns.
 Kovshova was put in charge of the observation and communication department.
 She spent many nights in the control tower.
-After her experience at the self-defence group, Kovshova attended sniper training in the 528th Rifle Regiment.
-After her training had been completed, she was sent to the front with the 528th Rifle Regiment.
+After her experience at the self-defense group, Kovshova attended sniper training in the 2nd Worker's Regiment of the 3rd Moscow Communist Rifle Division.
+After her training had been completed, in January 1942 the division was redesignated as the 130th Rifle Division, and she was sent to the front with the now-528th Rifle Regiment.

-In January 1942, Kovshova and Polivanova, who had joined the same regiment shortly after Kovshova, began fighting the German forces on the Northwestern Front.
+During that month Kovshova and Polivanova, who had joined the same regiment shortly after Kovshova, began fighting the German forces on the Northwestern Front.
 Both women established themselves as the Regiment's resident snipers.
 Kovshova was the shooter in the two-women sniper team, and Polivanova acted as the spotter.
 They both fought in the Battle of Moscow when the 528th Rifle Regiment were sent to help defend Russia's capital.
 During the battle, Kovshova proved to be an expert sniper, killing many German soldiers.
-She also dug numerous anti-tank emplacements, machine gun nests, and infantry trenches during the defence.
+She also dug numerous anti-tank emplacements, machine gun nests, and infantry trenches during the defense.
 She took the job of training new soldiers how to use the rifles.
 She also trained the best students to become snipers, teaching them marksmanship early; passing on her shooting skills.
 For her actions in the battle of Moscow, Kovshova was awarded the Order of the Red Star.